-The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the 2015-2016 Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
+The IRS Data Retrieval Tool (located on the FAFSA) allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.

 If you are eligible to use the IRS Data Retrieval Tool, we highly recommend using the tool for several reasons:

 Most students and parents are eligible to use the IRS Data Retrieval Tool if they have already filed their taxes.

 However, there are a few scenarios in which students and parents are ineligible to use the IRS Data Retrieval Tool, such as:

 Additionally, students or parents who filed their tax returns electronically within the last three weeks, or through the mail within the last 11 weeks, might need to enter their tax return information manually or return at a later date to transfer their tax return information into the FAFSA, as their tax return information might not be available for transfer from the IRS.